EternityForest/awesome-standards/README.md

 Overwhelmingly common in 3D printing.
 The raw filament can be cut by hand into things like hinge pins and connectors.

+### Pneumatics

+#### Quick Connects
+There are two common quick connectors for air tools, called "Automotive" and "Industrial" They are visually quite similar.

+#### Schrader Valves

+These are used internationally as the fill valve on tires, although bike tires may have other valve types.

+1lb propane tanks may also use the same valve core.
+The cores are replaceable if they become damaged.

 ### Pipes and Plumbing